FAQs

 When and where is the festival?

-The festival will take place on Saturday, August 9, 2025, at Victoria Park in Charlottetown, Prince Edward Island.
+The festival will take place on August 29, 2026, at Victoria Park in Charlottetown.
+The main location is the open field beside the Kiwanis Dairy Bar.

 Is there an admission fee for spectators?